-Efficient manufacturing and recycling of batteries is becoming increasingly important as the environmental requirements intensify.
-In a future with considerably increased battery use in e.g. electrical vehicles, it will be important to develop environmentally friendly materials and manufacturing techniques right from the start.
+Battery technology and recycling of batteries are becoming increasingly important as environmental requirements intensify.
+In a future with considerably increased battery use, in e.g. electrical vehicles, it will be important to develop environmentally friendly materials and efficient manufacturing techniques right from the start.

 Swerea's research on structural composites is exciting as well as pioneering.
 By combining materials that can handle a structural load and simultaneously store energy, we have developed a multi-material with the potential for revolutionary applications.

 The vehicle body can serve as a battery for example, which can reduce total vehicle weight and reduce energy consumption.
 The principle is the same as for conventional batteries, with the exception that the electrodes have the structural strength to carry loads.

 The manufacture of cathode materials for lithium-ion batteries is dominated by costly solvent-based processes with significant health- and environmental complications.
 Swerea has many years of experience in developing environmentally friendly, water-based systems for various types of ceramic pastes which we have applied in the development lithium-ion batteries.
 Life cycle assessment is also used in several projects to study and optimise various battery chemistries already at the design stage.

 Recycling lithium-ion batteries in a circular system